frameless/huishoudboekje-nl-design-system-demo/services/grootboek_service/README.md

     export APP_SETTINGS="grootboek_service.config.DevelopmentConfig"
     ```

-- setup db (make sure you have a PostgreSQL database up and running.
+- Setup your database (make sure you have a PostgreSQL database up and running.
 See [root README](../../README.md) on how to do this)
     ```shell
     createuser --echo --login --host localhost --username postgres grootboekservice createdb --echo --owner grootboekservice --host localhost --username postgres grootboekservice